glynawe/Vanilla/vanilla.md

 If a local variable declaration has an initializer expression then the expression is evaluated first and then all the variables named in its list are assigned that value, otherwise it is initialized to a default value by the same rules used to initialize global variables.
 If a local declaration has an initializer expression but no type then it takes on the type of its initializer. `let` declares a *immutable variable*, a variable that can only be assigned once when it is declared.

-A local definition may not have the same name as any definition in the same block or any surrounding block, including the function's argument names.
+A local definition may not have the same name as any definition in the same block or any surrounding block, including the function's parameter names.
 I.e. local names may not be shadowed.

 ## Assignments